BlackHole-Consulting/olger/README.md

 # Acknowledgment

 PeterBank : My most sincere gratitude and recognition to Olger T., who has taught me about cybersecurity these months.

+## License and rights

+Just you can use for non proffit activities, never for commercial use, distribution part of the content for comercial purposes or make any kind of proffit are forbbiden,

+Talk with the authors for that, we have a really better version for commercial purposes.